 What happens when a cupcake-loving bikie, a renegade magician and a budding graffiti artist comes across as police officer or a Protective Services Officer (PSO) on the streets of Melbourne?
 If you’ve been following us on Facebook, Twitter or Youtube you might have seen our Street Law video series that explores these questions and more.

 Funded by the Victoria Law Foundation, Youthlaw developed and produced the series of animated videos in collaboration with students at Youthworx Media and James Fleming of Camera Electrica.
 Each episode tells a real or imagined story of a young person who encounters a police officer or a PSO on the street.
 The videos poke fun at the characters and their dilemmas but at the same time raise serious and important questions about police or PSO powers and young people’s rights.

-Youthlaw now have a Street Law Education Kit available online to help youth workers, teachers, lawyers or other professionals who work with groups of young people using the Street Law video series.
+You can download the Street Law Education Kit available online from Victoria Legal Aid to help youth workers, teachers, lawyers or other professionals who work with groups of young people using the Street Law video series.
 The Kit includes a Session Plan for each topic setting out recommended discussion points and activities to teach groups of young people about the law and their rights when dealing with police and PSOs in Victoria in relation to:

 - giving your name and address

 - orders to move on and stay away